gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 ### 2. Update Deployment with the Sidecar

-Update your `deployment.yaml` to include the Gremlin Sidecar.
-Below are examples for both authentication methods.
+Update your `deployment.yaml` to include the Gremlin Sidecar using certificate-based authentication.

 #### Deployment Using Certificates